jediknight813/llama-cpp-discord-bot/README.md

 # llama-cpp-discord-bot

-This Discord bot is written in Python and uses the Discord.py library, it utilizes the llama-cpp-python bindings to generate responses.
+This Discord bot, which is written in Python and uses the Discord.py library, leverages the llama-cpp-python bindings to generate responses.
+It offers several commands for controlling the bot and interacting with the models it has access to.

 ## basic chatbot mode.
 ```python